Project Amendments

 In summary, the amendments to our ventilation, cooling and logistics requirements, which are necessary to ensure the safe and efficient operation of the mine, will increase the number of buildings at the site.

 However, the development footprint will be consolidated to one area of the site and will still be screened by the landscaping and planting plans.
+See more detailed information about our amended proposals below.

 Ventilation system